perez987/Intel-UHD-630-on-macOS/README.md

-# Intel UHD Graphics 630 Coffee Lake on macOS
+# Intel UHD Graphics 630 Coffee Lake R on macOS

 ![Intel 630](i9.png?raw=true)

-## How to set the integrated graphics card Intel UHD Graphics 630 Coffee Lake (i7-9700) in headless mode (no cable to monitor) to be used by macOS (Catalina, Big Sur or Monterey) in computing and video encoding tasks or setting it as the main card.
+## How to set the integrated graphics card Intel UHD Graphics 630 Coffee Lake R (i7-9700) in headless mode (no cable to monitor) to be used by macOS (Catalina, Big Sur or Monterey) in computing and video encoding tasks or setting it as the main card.

 **Note**: based on